Search and Recovery Questions

 Please start searching immediately; do not wait to see if your dog will return on its own!
 The Sooner you start, the greater the chance that your dog will be returned uninjured.

 You should start your search at your home.
-WALK, & DRIVE around the area.
-Take a leash, a bag of food tidbits as bait.
+Quietly walk and drive around the area.
+Take a leash, a bag of food tidbits (hotdogs, Vienna sausages) as bait.
 Favorite toys are good especially if the dog goes absolutely bonkers when he/she sees it.
 Talk briefly with anyone you see; ask if they saw your dog.

 Make sure you search your own property first, and surrounding neighbors’ property, checking areas where your dog could be trapped, injured, or deceased.
-Dogs have become trapped inside sheds, closed inside trailers, entangled in wires under homes, dropped into wells, and even fallen into neighboring swimming pools.
+Dogs have become trapped inside sheds, closed inside trailers, entangled in wires under homes, dropped into wells, and even fallen into neighboring swimming pools and in the winter check for evidence of a disturbed pool cover.
 If you live near the water, please check under boat docks, accidents happen and he or she could be trapped underneath.
+(Never go on private property without permission)

 Remember that searching is a team effort.
 However only assign one person as the point person for coordination.
 COMMUNICATION IS KEY.
 Keep everyone that is helping in the search updated.